DrCopyPaste/RecNForget/README.md

-# RecNForget 0.3
+# RecNForget
-Set a global Windows hotkey to capture and save default audio output to wave files

-Current Version is 0.3.

-Progress towards 0.4-Release can be tracked [here](https://github.com/DrCopyPaste/RecNForget/projects/2).

-Recording audio should be as easy as pushing a button:
+Recording should be as easy as pressing a button.

+# How to use
+- RecNForget sets the recording hotkey to [Pause] by default
-- press "Toggle Record"-hotkey to start recording
+- just press this button to start recording
-- do your audio thing...
-- press "Toggle Record"-hotkey again to finish the recording
+- and press it again to stop recording and save your file

-Your recorded audio is now saved to an automatically generated file in RecNForget's output folder.
+- output folder and hotkey can be changed in the settings menu

+For more detailed help please refer to the [help pages](https://github.com/DrCopyPaste/RecNForget/blob/master/Help/toc.md).

-# How to install
+# Installation
-RecNForget requires .Net Framework 4.7 to run.

 Run msi-file from the [latest release](https://github.com/DrCopyPaste/RecNForget/releases/latest) to install.

-# How to Use
-- by default RecNForget sets [Pause] as the Record hotkey. (changeable in settings)
-- have RecNForget running
-- press the configured Record hotkey
-- start the audio which you want to capure
-- let the audio play
-- to stop capturing press the configured Record hotkey again
-- the file will be saved to the configured output folder (shown to you in main menu, changeable in settings)
-- file names will be generated using a file name prefix that you can specify plus a timestamp of the start time of recording
-- you can replay the last recorded file from the running session
+(RecNForget requires [Microsoft .Net Framework 4.7](https://dotnet.microsoft.com/download/dotnet-framework/net47) to run.)

-# Cloning and playing with the code
+# The code
-Feel free to download the code and play with it, for now this has mainly prototype quality, but I try to clean up the code as I go.
+Feel free to download the code and play with it.

-Currently I use Microsoft's Visual Studio Community 2019 for development.
-To build the setup project you need to have the [WiX Toolset](https://wixtoolset.org/releases/v3.11.2/stable) installed.

-Please keep in mind this is my first (and very maybe last) WPF application so this might make it a bit more messy.
+Please keep in mind this is my very first WPF application.
+To be completely honest, development so far is primarily feature-driven so do not visit the code looking for best practices :)

-For stable and buildable code please refer to the version tagged commits, in between releases there may very well be errors in the code ;)
+For stable and buildable code please refer to the version tagged commits, in between releases there may very well be errors in the code.

+- Currently I use [Microsoft's Visual Studio 2019 Community](https://visualstudio.microsoft.com/vs/community/) for development.
+- To build the setup project you need to have the [WiX Toolset](https://wixtoolset.org/releases/v3.11.2/stable) installed.

+# This version
+The curretly released version is 0.3.
+Progress towards the next 0.4-Release can be tracked [here](https://github.com/DrCopyPaste/RecNForget/projects/2).

-# upcoming features in next version (commited, not yet released)
+# upcoming features in next release
 - FIX: uninstalling RecNForget will now also delete all application data (under %APPDATA% machine configuration and in registry for autostart)
 - FIX: clicking the open folder button does not crash RecNForget anymore, if that folder does not (yet) exist
 - FIX: changing the file prefix changes the displayed file name with output path